AlexanderZvyagin/MonteCarlo-SDK/doc/_build/html/_sources/functions/Barrier.md.txt

 ### S0=0, args=[1000,1,-1,0,2,111.1,222.2,333.3,444.4]

-The same as above, but wee only check the barrier condition if the time is in one of the two (because arg[5]==2) windows:
+The same as above, but we only check the barrier condition if the time is in one of the two (because arg[5]==2) windows:

 - [111.1,222.2)